What is the relationship between security and privacy?

 Privacy is often defined as control, regulation, and access to personal information - anything data that can be used to determine identity - and how it is used.
 Security on the other hand refers to how well data is protected from unauthorized access through a breach, leak, or cyber attack.
-The two are closely related, with security and privacy often being used interchangeably.
+The relationship between security and privacy is close, with security and privacy often being used interchangeably.

-Although concepts of security and privacy are tangled, we know that it is possible to have security without privacy, but impossible to have privacy without security.
+Although the relationship of security and privacy are closely tangled, we know that it is possible to have security without privacy, but impossible to have privacy without security.
 Given this relationship, privacy has historically been considered secondary or less important than security.
 Security's historical importance means there are well-established principles, guidelines, and standards.

 Privacy however has a more diverse set of notions like k-anonymity, l-diversity, differential privacy, homomorphic encryption, and secure multi-party computation (or cryptographic/information-theoretic secrecy) each with their own application scenarios.
 Given that data privacy is increasingly being recognized as a fundamental human right, a hybrid design of security and privacy principles to design privacy-preserving systems is the need of the hour.